yuanxy92/yuanxy92.github.io/index.md

 <br>
 **Short Bio:**
-Xiaoyun Yuan is an associate professor at the Artificial Intelligence Institute, Shanghai Jiao Tong University.
-He was an postdoctoral researcher at the Department of Electronic Engineeering, Tsinghua University.
-He received his B.S. degree from University of Science and Technology of China in 2014, and Ph.D. degree from the Hong Kong University of Science and Technology in 2020, respectively.
-He has published around 20 academic papers in Nature Biomedical Engineering, Nature Communications, Light: Science & Applications, IEEE TPAMI, CVPR, etc. His research interests focus in the fields of computer vision, computational imaging, photoacoustic tomography and optical computing.
-The achievement on human brain functional photoacoustic tomography won the Best Paper Award of SPIE Photonics West 2021.
+Xiaoyun Yuan is an Associate Professor at the Artificial Intelligence Institute, Shanghai Jiao Tong University.
+He was previously a postdoctoral researcher in the Department of Electronic Engineering at Tsinghua University.
+He received his B.S. from the University of Science and Technology of China in 2014 and his Ph.D. from the Hong Kong University of Science and Technology in 2020.
+Dr. Yuan has published approximately 20 academic papers in leading journals and conferences, including Nature Biomedical Engineering, Nature Communications, Light: Science & Applications, IEEE TPAMI, and CVPR.
+His research interests lie in computer vision, computational imaging, photoacoustic tomography, and optical computing.
+Notably, his work on human brain functional photoacoustic tomography earned the Best Paper Award at SPIE Photonics West 2021.
 ---

 ## Research Interests

 **<font color="#990000">I'm looking for self-motivated students, please send me an email with your CV!</font>**

-My current research focuses on computational imaging and visual intelligence.
-More detailly, we focus on hardware-software co-designed imaging and opto-electronic co-optimized computing.
-Our projects relate to gigapixel Videography, large-scale Reconstruction, optoelectronic Computing, etc., towards both the intelligent sensing systems and algorithmic solutions.
+My research focuses on computational imaging and visual intelligence, with an emphasis on hardware-software co-designed imaging and opto-electronic co-optimized computing.
+Current projects include novel computational imaging systems, AI-powered reconstruction methods, and optoelectronic computing architecture, aiming to advance both the sensing systems and algorithmic solutions.

-- AI-powered computational imaging
-- Optoelectronic computing
-- Gigapixel videography

 ---